SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 &nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;

-Firstly, when the player overlaps, the system checks whether the player owns the weapon.
+Firstly, when the player overlaps with the weapon spawner, the system checks whether the player owns the weapon.
 If not, the player gets the weapon.
 If they already own the weapon, it checks whether they are full of ammo.
 If the player has full ammo for that weapon, then nothing happens; If not, then they’ll get more ammo for the corresponding weapon.

 ![Map_Overview!](/blogImages/Bl03_Weapon_Spawner1.png "Weapon_Spawner1")
 ###### Figure 03.
 “B_WeaponSpawner” Event Graph Blueprint.